jusufnathanael/tp/docs/UserGuide.md

 <!-- @@author TYS0n1 -->
 <a name="mode"></a>
 #### 3.1.2.
 Switch mode: `mode` (Yu Shing)
-You can switch between “bookmark”, “timetable” and "planner" modes.
-Depending on the mode you select the behaviour of the commands below changes. <br/><br/>
+There are three modes in Zoomaster: **bookmark**, **timetable** and **planner** modes and you can switch between them.
+Depending on the mode you select, the behaviour of the commands below changes.

-There are three modes for Zoomaster, Bookmark, Timetable and Planner modes.
+There are three modes for Zoomaster., Bookmark, Timetable and Planner modes.
 ```
 Format: mode {bookmark/timetable/planner}
 ```